Mistral/farm-manager/README.md

 ### Operations

-Operations (`Operation`) are all activities planned, done, cancelled on farmland.
+Operations (`Operation`) are all activities planned, done, cancelled on a farmland.
 Operation can use resources (`OperationResource`) like spraying products, seeds and so on.
 Some of resources can have variants.
 Each operations can use many resources.
 Operation has own unit cost (expressed in cost per hectare), in addition operation which uses any resource should calculate used material's cost.